adelekyriacou/minesweeper/README.md

-# Exercise: Build Minesweeper with JavaScript
+# Exercise: Build Minesweeper

-...with vanilla JS using recursion (🤮)
+...with vanilla JS and using recursion (🤮)